HarrySky/aiosmartpost/README.md

 This solution:
 * has both async and sync API
 * has 100% type-annotated code
+* is tested in real-world project in Estonia

 ## Quickstart
 Examples use async version of `Client`, but you can use import below instead and remove `await` keywords: